 You can affect the amount of flare in your images by composing them in certain ways.

-Flare is ultimately under the control of the photographer, based on where the lens is pointed and what is included in the frame.
+Flare is ultimately under the control of the photographer, based on where the camera lens is pointed and what is included in the frame.
 This is great news, right?
 No matter what lens and lens hood you have, there is a way to avoid lens flare if you take the time to compose your images carefully.

 Although photographers don’t like to compromise their artistic freedom, it is still very useful to know that certain compositions can be very effective at minimizing flare.